ViaBill-Integrations/ViaBill-WooCommerce/readme.txt

 For more installation options check the [official WordPress documentation](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation) about installing plugins.

 == Changelog ==
+= 1.1.36 =
+* Added the missing name field in the Viabill registration request.

 = 1.1.35 =
 * Fixed the TBYB capture issue.